signalogic/SigSRF_SDK/pktlib_readme.md

   * pcap_file_hdr, if supplied, should point to a [pcap file header struct](#user-content-pcaphdrtstruct) that will on return contain header information about the file.
 NULL indicates not supplied
   * errstr, if supplied, should point to an error information string to be included in warning or error messages.
 NULL indicates not supplied

 On success, DSOpenPcap() reads or writes the file's header(s) and leaves fp_pcap pointing at the first pcap record.
-For pcapng files the first SHB and IDB have been read and fp_pcap is pointing at the first EPB.
+For pcapng files the first SHB and IDB (if present) have been read and fp_pcap is pointing at the first packet block.

 <ins>Return Value</ins>